abramhindle/ttwl-cli-saveedit/README-saves.md

 These arguments will also add in any appropriate skill points which would have happened as a result of levelling.

+## Backstory

+Character backstory can be set with the `--backstory` argument.
+The following values are valid to specify which backstory to set:

+ - `idiot`: Village Idiot
+ - `elves`: Raised by Elves
+ - `monk`: Failed Monk
+ - `hoarder`: Recovering Inventory Hoarder
+ - `alchemist`: Rogue Alchemist

+For example:

+    ttwl-save-edit old.sav new.sav --backstory elves

 ## Hero Stats

 There are a few options available to set your character's Hero Stats.